 When you’re finished with this course, you’ll have understanding of how containers work in production, so you can plan your path to go live with Docker.

-Course Overview [Autogenerated] Hey, how you doing?
-My name's Elton and this is preparing Docker apps for production here on Pluralsight.
-I'm a Microsoft is your M V P and Docker.
-Captain.
-I've been using Docker since the earliest releases on running containerized applications in production for many years.
-In that time, I've learned that it's very easy to get your apps running in containers, but you still have a lot of work to do to get them ready for production.
-So you get the most out of your contain a platform.
+Course Overview Hey, how you doing?
+My name's Elton, and this is Preparing Docker Apps for Production here, on Pluralsight.
+I'm a Microsoft Azure MVP and a Docker Captain.
+I've been using Docker since the earliest releases and running containerized applications in production for many years.
+In that time, I've learned that it's very easy to get your apps running in containers, but you still have a lot of work to do to get them ready for production so you get the most out of your container platform.
 All that production experience has gone into this course, which will help you plan your path to production with Docker.
-First, you'll learn how to package on model your applications so they can read configuration settings from the container platform, making you're images portable across all your environments.
-Next, you'll see how to surface your application logs as container logs on how to run a centralized logging system, which collects and stores all your log entries with a nice searchable UI.
-Then you'll learn how to set up your applications to be self healing.
-So if there's a problem with the app or with the container or with the server running the container on the platform takes action to keep you up online.
-Lastly, you'll learn how to run multiple applications in containers on the same platform using your reverse proxy to route incoming traffic.
-Apply HTTP s Security and cache Responses From Your Components The best practices in this course applied to your Docker images on your application model and in every module you'll see examples in Docker composed on Kubernetes.
-So join me and learn how to run containers in production without the headaches in preparing Docker apps for production right here on Pluralsight.
+First, you'll learn how to package and model your applications so they can read configuration settings from the container platform, making your images portable across all your environments.
+Next, you'll see how to surface your application logs as container logs and how to run a centralized logging system, which collects and stores all your log entries with a nice searchable UI.
+Then, you'll learn how to set up your applications to be self‑healing.
+So if there's a problem with the app or with the container or with the server running the container, then the platform takes action to keep your app online.
+Lastly, you'll learn how to run multiple applications in containers on the same platform using a reverse proxy to route incoming traffic, apply HTTPS security, and cache responses from your components.
+The best practices in this course apply to your Docker images and your application model.
+And in every module, you'll see examples in Docker Compose and Kubernetes.
+So join me and learn how to run containers in production without the headaches in Preparing Docker Apps for Production right here, on Pluralsight.